-In terms of the involvement of external stakeholders, the University has signed different memoranda of cooperation/understanding with external governmental and non-governmental organisations and, within this framework, these different stakeholders have the opportunity to feed their comments into the QA process.
-Specifically, for this programme, the EEC members heard from different stakeholders ranging from government officials (eg the Head of the Human Rights section of the Ministry of Justice) and colleagues working in legal practice (eg the President of the Committee on Human Rights of the Cyprus Bar Association) to the Human Rights officer of the Cyprus police.
-It was also mentioned that an Advisory Board with stakeholders' participation had been put in place for the accreditation of all the programmes run by the Department of Law operating until 2018, which further indicates commitment to comply with QA processes.
+In terms of the involvement of external stakeholders, the University has signed different memoranda of cooperation/understanding with external governmental and non-governmental organisations as well as business networks, and, within this framework, these different stakeholders have the opportunity to feed in their comments in terms of QA.
+Specifically, for this programme, the EEC members heard from different stakeholders, including government officials working on the implementation of domestic, EU and international environmental law, NGO staff working on nature conservation as well as corporate social responsibility.
+It was also mentioned that an Advisory Board with stakeholders' participation had been put in place for the accreditation of all the programmes run by the

+Department of Law operating until 2018, which further indicates commitment to comply with QA processes.
 This guarantees that industry-specific and societal information is regularly updated with expert inputs.